 What is Child Support?

-• The monthly resources of each parent
+- The monthly resources of each parent

-• The number of children a parent is supporting
+- The number of children a parent is supporting

-• Whether alimony is being paid
+- Whether alimony or spousal maintenance is being paid

 No matter how unique your situation is, San Antonio child support lawyer Jennifer Espronceda can help you reach a fair settlement and find the best solution for the child.